junxit/us-congress-bills-110/metadata.md

 - 2008-02-07 — The Speaker designated the Honorable Ed Pastor to act as Chairman of the Committee.
 - 2008-02-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H781)
 - 2008-02-07 — The previous question was ordered pursuant to the rule. (consideration: CR H780)
+- 2008-02-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2008-07-29 — Amendment SA 5250 agreed to in Senate by Unanimous Consent.
+- 2008-07-29 — Amendment SA 5250 proposed by Senator Durbin for Senator Kennedy. (consideration: CR S7591) In the nature of a substitute.
+- 2008-07-29 — Conferees agreed to file conference report. (consideration: CR S7591)
+- 2008-07-29 — Conference committee actions: Conferees agreed to file conference report.(consideration: CR S7591)
+- 2008-07-29 — Measure laid before Senate by unanimous consent. (consideration: CR S7591)
+- 2008-07-29 — Message on Senate action sent to the House.
+- 2008-07-29 — Mr. Miller, George asked unanimous consent that the House disagree to the Senate amendment, and agree to a conference. (consideration: CR H7269)
+- 2008-07-29 — On motion that the House disagree to the Senate amendment, and agree to a conference Agreed to without objection. (consideration: CR H7269)
+- 2008-07-29 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-07-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-07-29 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2008-07-29 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2008-07-29 — Senate amendment agreed to: Amendment SA 5250 agreed to in Senate by Unanimous Consent.
+- 2008-07-29 — Senate amendment proposed (on the floor): Amendment SA 5250 proposed by Senator Durbin for Senator Kennedy.(consideration: CR S7591)
+- 2008-07-29 — Senate amendment submitted
+- 2008-07-29 — Senate insists on its amendment, asks for a conference, appoints conferees Kennedy; Dodd; Harkin; Mikulski; Bingaman; Murray; Reed; Clinton; Obama; Sanders; Brown; Enzi; Gregg; Alexander; Burr; Isakson; Murkowski; Hatch; Roberts; Allard; Coburn. (consideration: CR S7591)
+- 2008-07-29 — The Speaker appointed conferees - from the Committee on Education and Labor for consideration of the House bill and the Senate amendment, and modifications committed to conference: Miller, George, Hinojosa, Tierney, Wu, Bishop (NY), Altmire, Yarmuth, Courtney, Andrews, Scott (VA), Davis (CA), Davis (IL), Hirono, Keller, Petri, McMorris Rodgers, Foxx, Kuhl (NY), Walberg, Castle, Souder, Ehlers, Biggert, and McKeon.
+- 2008-07-29 — The Speaker appointed conferees - from the Committee on Science and Technology for consideration of secs.
+961 and 962 of the House bill, and sec.
+804 of the Senate amendment, and modifications committed to conference: Gordon, Baird, and Neugebauer.
+- 2008-07-29 — The Speaker appointed conferees - from the Committee on the Judiciary for consideration of secs.
+951 and 952 of the House bill, and secs.
+951 and 952 of the Senate amendment, and modifications committed to conference: Conyers, Waters, and Gohmert.
+- 2008-07-30 — Conference report H. Rept.
+110-803 filed. (text of conference report: CR H7353-7517)
+- 2008-07-30 — Conference report filed: Conference report H. Rept.
+110-803 filed.(text of conference report: CR H7353-7517)